 We don't just talk cars ... we teach how to buy them.

-Used Nissan Pathfinder Model Info And Best Buying Price Tips
+Older Pre-2012 Nissan Pathfinder Overview And Best Buying Price Tips

-For those possibly interested in buying a used Pathfinder, here's a general overview of the more-available used models:
+For those possibly interested in exploring the purchase of an older Pathfinder, here's a general overview:

-The newest, third-generation Pathfinder has been produced beginning for 2005 and through the current model year.
+The third-generation Pathfinder was produced beginning for 2005 and through the 2011 model year.
 This redesign enlarged the vehicle and added a third row.
 All-disc antilock brakes with electronic brake-force distribution and brake assist also became standard.

 While this Pathfinder returned to its truck-like design (borrowed from from the full-size Titan pickup and Armada SUV) of its first generation, it also adopted an independent rear suspension.
 Compared to the earlier, second-generation (1996 - 2004), this version was 6.3 inches longer in wheelbase, 4.9 inches longer in overall length, 3.1 inches wider and about 450 pounds heavier.
 Nissan also built in up to 9.1 inches of ground clearance.